DanoDataScientist/medicare-claims-query-api/README.md

 Your app is now deployed on EC2.
 A big advantage of the approach here is that the data is loaded directly onto your EC2 instance and then copied through Amazon's local network to RDS.
-You do not need to upload data to RDS yourself.
+Data is never transferred from your computer to RDS, so setting up the DB is fast.

 ## Deploying Code Changes to EC2